kolesarm/ebci/README.md

 This R package implements robust empirical Bayes confidence intervals from [Armstrong, Kolesár, and Plagborg-Møller (2020)](https://arxiv.org/abs/2004.03448).
-See the package [manual](doc/manual.pdf) for documentation of the package functions, an the [package vignette](doc/ebci.pdf) for a description of the package and an example of its usage (available through `vignette("ebci")` once the package is installed).
+See the package [manual](doc/manual.pdf) for documentation of the package functions, and the [package vignette](doc/ebci.pdf) for a description of the package and an example of its usage (available through `vignette("ebci")` once the package is installed).
 See [ebci_matlab](https://github.com/mikkelpm/ebci_matlab) for a